TeamSparkAI/toolvault/docs/registry.md

 }

 Or "installedRemote"

+Note: I think we've alread implemented some of the below (see actual and update doc)

 Should we store the server.json objects correlated to installed servers (so we have access to their config)?
 Or do we just store the entire package/remote, which contains the config?